ngkel/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 - Review preferred solution

-## Before the whiteboard design session: How to prepare

-Before conducting your first whiteboard design session:

-- Read the Student guide (including the case study) and Trainer guide.

-- Become familiar with all key points and activities.

-- Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

-- Prior to the whiteboard design session, discuss the case study to pick up more ideas.

-- Make notes for later.

 ## During the whiteboard design session: Tips for an effective whiteboard design session

 **Refer to the Trainer guide** to stay on track and observe the timings.